 from dspy.datasets import DataLoader

-If you are not familiar with setting up a project on Prem, we recommend taking a quick look at this guide.
+If you are unfamiliar with setting up a project on Prem, we recommend taking a quick look at this guide.
 It is super intuitive, and you can even get started for free.

 Prem AI offers a variety of models (see the list here) , so you can experiment with all the models.
 We conducted some initial experiments in Prem Playground, and we found that CodeLlama was performing consistently better than other models like Claude 3, GPT-4, and Mistral.
-Therefore, for this cookbook experiment, we are using Code Llama Instruct 70B by Meta AI.
+Therefore, we are using Code Llama Instruct 70B by Meta AI for this cookbook experiment.

 PREMAI_API_KEY = "G91-xxxxx-xxxxxx"